digitalrebar/doc/development/api/test.rst

 Digital Rebar provides a comprehensive testing framework.
 While we make every effort to use the API for all test functions, some activities require speciailized testing hooks.
-It is not desired to change primary APIs to serve testing use-cases; consequently, the API has a reserved area for specialized test interfaces.
+It is not desired to change primary APIs to serve testing use-cases.
+Consequently, the API has a reserved area for specialized test interfaces.

 WARNING: The Test APIs (=/api/test/...=) are considered to be tightly